-In 1982, six artists looking for an opportunity to present the work of contemporary playwrights in an intimate setting formed Artists Repertory Theatre.
-Rebecca Adams (as producing director), Peter Waldron (as designer), Joe Cronin, Amy Fowkes, David Gomes and Vana O’Brien, Diane Olson, Annalee Purdy, Linda Schneider, Tim Streeter, and Michael Welsh operated as a cooperative in the local YWCA’s 110–seat Wilson Center for the Performing Arts.
+1982: Eleven artists looking for an opportunity to present the work of contemporary playwrights in an intimate setting found Artists Repertory Theatre.
+Rebecca Adams (as producing director), Peter Waldron (as designer), David Beetham-Gomes, Joseph P. Cronin, Amy Fowkes, Vana O’Brien, Diane Olson, Annalee Purdy, Linda Schneider, Tim Streeter, and Michael Welsh operated as a cooperative in the local YWCA’s 110–seat Wilson Center for the Performing Arts.

 1990: Artists Rep introduces ART Reach (later renamed Actors to Go and currently no longer a program) to bring artists off the stage and into the community.
-Today Actors to Go teaches life skills through improvisation and role-playing.
-Actors present workshops and performances that foster creativity, critical thinking, problem–solving and cooperation skills.
+Actors to Go teaches life skills through improvisation and role-playing.
+Actors present workshops and performances that foster creativity, critical thinking, problem–solving, and cooperation skills.

 1991: Artists Rep debuts its play development program with the world premiere of Nancy Klementowski’s After the Light Goes.
-The play is an artistic and financial success and went on to earn an Oregon Book Award nomination.
+The play is an artistic and financial success and goes on to earn an Oregon Book Award nomination.
 The program has continued to foster the development of new plays resulting in productions on our stages and beyond and awards for their creators.

-2000: Artists Rep participates in the Vietnam America Theatre Exchange, the first-ever-reciprocal artistic collaboration between the United States and Vietnam.
+2000: Artists Rep participates in the Vietnam America Theatre Exchange, the first-ever reciprocal artistic collaboration between the United States and Vietnam.

 2002: Artists Rep launches its Second Stage season, with off-site productions to complement its Main Stage season on Alder St.

 2004: The US/Vietnam collaboration is extended with a tour of seven Western states through the National Endowment for the Arts’ “Shakespeare in American Communities” initiative, the largest-ever tour of Shakespeare in U.S. history.
 Artists Rep is one of only six companies selected nationally.
 Artists Rep closes on a 29,000 square ft. purchase transaction of $4.8 million for the entire city block where the theater currently resides.

 2005: The 164-seat Morrison Stage opens to house all Second Stage productions.

 2012: Artists Rep celebrates its 30th Anniversary season!
 Allen Nause, the theatre's Artistic Director for 25 years announces his retirement.
 An extensive nationwide search for his successor begins and Dámaso Rodríguez is selected among hundreds of applicants.
 Rosalie Tank, the “mother of the theatre,” retires after 24 years of dedicated volunteer service to the theatre; the Ed & Rosalie Tank Greenroom is named in honor of her commitment to Artists Rep.

-2014: Artists Rep is awarded an Oregon Community Foundation Creative Heights Award to found a new play development program to create opportunities for local and national playwrights, ensure that underrepresented voices are heard on stage and establish Artists Rep and Portland as an engine for new play development.
-Called Table|Room|Stage, the program is led by Director of New Play Development and Dramaturgy Luan Schooler.
+2014: Artists Rep is awarded an Oregon Community Foundation Creative Heights Award to create a new play development program to create opportunities for local and national playwrights, ensure that underrepresented voices are heard on stage, and establish Artists Rep and Portland as an engine for new play development.
+Named Table|Room|Stage, the program is led by Director of New Play Development and Dramaturgy Luan Schooler.

-2015: Artists Rep launches the Broadway-scale, world premiere musical Cuba Libre, featuring the three-time Grammy-nominated band Tiempo Libre led by music director Jorge Gómez, with a book by Carlos Lacámara inspired by their collective stories, choreography by Maija Garcia and directed by Dámaso Rodríguez.
+2015: Artists Rep launches the Broadway-scale world premiere musical Cuba Libre, featuring the three-time Grammy-nominated band Tiempo Libre led by music director Jorge Gómez, with a book by Carlos Lacámara inspired by their collective stories, choreography by Maija Garcia, and directed by Dámaso Rodríguez.